Last Updated on February 2, 2026 by Kieran Beckles

 We’ve reached the end of this crate review.
 As someone with two dogs who are anxious when left alone, I really appreciated this Impact dog crate.

-While the High Anxiety crate is expensive, you have a 10-year Dog Damage Guarantee to rely on and this crate should last a lot longer than different crates you’ve tried in the past.
+While the High Anxiety crate is expensive, you have a 10-year Dog Damage Guarantee to rely on, and this crate should last a lot longer than the different crates you’ve tried in the past.

 Copper and Skye appeared to enjoy being in their Impact crate thanks to the den-like design.
 Copper hasn’t caused any damage to the crate, while Skye’s anxiety has improved in the crate.